Introduction

 Authorizing Legislation

-On 9 August 2022, President Biden signed the CHIPS and Science Act of 2022 into law.
-The legislation authorized NSF, in coordination with the Director of the NIST and other appropriate federal statistical agencies, to establish a CWDI that
+P.L.
+117-167 authorized NSF in coordination with the Director of NIST and other appropriate federal statistical agencies to establish a CWDI that

-- Evaluates administrative data and other supplementary data sources, as available, to describe and measure the cybersecurity workforce
+- Evaluates administrative data and other supplementary data sources, as available, to describe and measure the cybersecurity workforce; and

 - Collects statistical data, to the greatest extent practicable, on credential attainment and employment outcomes information for the cybersecurity workforce